Safeguarding – Guidance and Information

 - Safeguarding training

 All staff undergo safeguarding training that is regularly updated and training for the Designated Safeguarding Leads is updated at least every two years.
-Examples of school safeguarding training can be viewed on the LSCB website.
+Examples of school safeguarding training can be viewed on the IOWSCB website.

 - Safer recruitment